French-Canadian Brigade

-The French-Canadian Brigade was an intended unit in the Canadian Expeditionary Force during the First World War.
+The French-Canadian Brigade was an intended unit in the Canadian Expeditionary Force during the First World War, but never established.

 Although it was assigned a block of 3000 regimental numbers (2320301-2323300), only the first 119 were used.
 Recruiting took place in Military District 10 (M.D.
 10)--primarily in Manitoba, which has a sizeable French-Canadian population—in early 1917.
 Approximately one-half of the recruits were born outside of Canada and represented six countries: France (18), United States of America (9), Belgium (6), Switzerland (5), England (1), Russia (1).
 Of those born in Canada, the majority came from Manitoba (29) and Quebec (24); two other provinces are represented: Saskatchewan (7) and Ontario (2).
 A number of the recruits were subsequently reassigned to the Canadian Forestry Corps.